huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 # Documentation

-Run any of the python commands with the `--help` option to see it's documentation.
+Run any of the python commands with the `--help` flag.
 For example, `python download_common_crawl.py --help`.